 There is a delicate balance to be maintained when you are planting roses (or any other plant) in containers.
 Use a potting medium that drains well enough to diminish the likelihood of root rot while being heavy enough to hold moisture.
 A planting medium that drains too fast will dry out before the roots can take up moisture, and soil that is too heavy in organic material can become soggy, fostering rot.

 Create a potting soil mixture consisting of one-third quality commercial potting soil, one-third garden compost, and one-third composted manure.
 Add a cup of perlite to enhance drainage.
 Add 1 cup of bonemeal to the soil mixture.
 If you wish, you can also add fishmeal or blood meal for added nutrients, but be careful not to over-fertilize, which can burn roots.

 Fill the pot about two-thirds full of prepared soil mix.
 If planting a bare root rose, mound the soil up in the center, then place the rose over the mound and spread the roots out over it.
 If planting a potted rose, just create a slight indentation, then remove the rose from its nursery container and place it into the pot.
 Loosen the roots if the plant is root bound.
-Fill in around the rose using the remaining potting soil, pressing it down firmly around the lower canes.
-The soil surface should be level with the bud union—the point where the rose is grafted to the rootstock.
-Fill the container right to the top with soil; it will settle with time.
+Fill in around the rose using the remaining potting soil, pressing it down firmly around the roots.
+The soil surface should be just slightly beneath the bud union—the point where the rose is grafted to the rootstock.

 Place your potted roses in a location that gets at least seven hours of direct sun each day.
 On patios and decks, this may mean moving the pots around over the course of the day to keep them in the sun.
 If you are growing groups of potted roses, keep them spaced at least 2 feet apart to ensure good air circulation.